-57% of consumers consider themselves “brand loyalists.”
+54% of consumers consider themselves “brand loyal.”
 So what exactly motivates consumers to pledge allegiance to a brand?

 Jungle Scout recently surveyed 1,000 U.S. consumers to explore the top reasons why they buy from specific brands and how COVID-19 has affected their brand loyalty in certain product categories.
-We reflect on how the surge of ecommerce has inspired consumers to reimagine the way they purchase, too.
+We reflect on how the strains of the pandemic economy and the surge of ecommerce have influenced the shopping habits of consumers.

 Top reasons consumers buy from a certain brand

-41% of consumers will pick a brand if its products have superior quality and perform better over the competition.
+Tied for first place, the most popular reason for brand loyalty is superior product quality and performance over competitors (45%).
 Shoppers are constantly seeking the sweet spot of where price meets quality, especially with tighter budgets.
 With customer reviews and price comparisons readily available, shoppers have grown to be more selective.

 3. Customer service